michaelmanko/michaelmanko.github.io/README.md

-//This website consists of basic code written in HTML, CSS, and JavaScript
+This website consists of basic code written in HTML, CSS, and JavaScript